-श्रीमद्वाल्मीकिरामायणे अरण्यकाण्डे षोडशस्सर्गः (४२व श्लोकमु) Valmiki maharshi describes the lifestyle of SitaRamaLakshmanas during chilling winter season.
-Even in that biting cold, they woke up well before sunrise, reached the banks of Godavari and took bath in its ice-cold waters.
-The above shloka says, “They then offered Tarpanams to PitruDevatas, and Devatas.
-They performed dhyaanam of…
+श्रीमद्वाल्मीकिरामायणे अरण्यकाण्डे षोडशस्सर्गः (४२व श्लोकमु) Valmiki maharshi describes the lifestyle of SitaRamaLakshmanas during chilling winter season in the forest.
+Even in that biting cold, they woke up by the start of Brahma-muhurtam (i.e., by ~4:24am; assuming sunrise at 6am), reached the banks of Godavari, took bath in its ice-cold waters, and were ready for daily…

 श्रीमद्वाल्मीकिरामायणे अरण्यकाण्डे एकादशस्सर्गः (७०व श्लोकमु) This shloka clarifies that RamaLakshmanas performed Sandhyavandanam in time and after that only entered the sacred ashram of the brother of Agastya.
 Hence we must also perform Sandhyavandana-adi-ahnikas in time before entering auspicious places like teertha-kshetrams (if Upanayanam has been performed).

 श्रीमद्वाल्मीकिरामायणे अरण्यकाण्डे अष्टमस्सर्गः (१७व श्लोकमु) This shloka says that RaamaLakshmanas performed pradakshina-vadanams to the great Rushi Suteekshna, before leaving his ashram.
 Performing Pradakshina-namaskarams as per the shastras to Devatas, Maharshis, Kshetra-teerthas, is indeed an ancient custom for the Indians.